LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    **Notes:**

-      For a description of the :c:type:`ARKodeSPRKMem` type and related functions for creating the method structure, see :numref:`ARKodeSPRKMem`.
+      For a description of the :c:type:`ARKodeSPRKStorage` type and related functions for creating the method structure, see :numref:`ARKodeSPRKStorage`.

       No error checking is performed to ensure that either the method order *p* or specified in the method structure correctly describe the coefficients.